-You can help deliver help, hope and healing to those who affected by a disaster.
+You can help deliver help, hope and healing to those affected by a disaster.

 Ministering in the wake of a disaster can be an emotionally, physically and spiritually draining experience.
 That’s why it requires specialized training so you can best serve others and share the hope of Christ.
 The classes help volunteers understand how disaster relief teams work, teach critical skills and build fellowship amongst the group.